kaste/imagepaste/README.md

 ## Usage

 ### Pasting Images
-1. Copy an image to your clipboard (screenshot or copy image)
+1. Copy an image to your clipboard (screenshot or file)
 2. In Sublime Text, place your cursor where you want the image
 3. Use the command palette or a keyboard shortcut to paste:
    - Command Palette: `ImagePaste: Paste Image`